tossowski/MultimodalPromptRetrieval/README.md

 ```

 ### Advanced Usage
+#### PubMedCLIP Model
+We observed mariginal gains for both in-domain and dataset adaptation tasks when using a domain-specific encoder.
+To reproduce these results, please follow [these instructions](https://github.com/sarahESL/PubMedCLIP/tree/main/PubMedCLIP) and download the PubMedCLIP_ViT32.pth checkpoint.
+You may then supply the path to these weights in the config file under the vision_checkpoint argument.

+#### Synthetic Data
 To reproduce the experiments with synthetic data, first download the ROCO dataset following [these instructions](https://github.com/razorx89/roco-dataset) .
 Then run the generate_roco_questions script from the root project folder as follows:
 ```
 python synthetic_data/generate_roco_questions.py <path_to_ROCO_dataset> <path_to_folder_with_SLAKE_and_VQA_RAD_datasets>